syncthing/docs/events/pendingfolderschanged.rst

 Emitted when pending folders were added / updated (offered by some device, but not shared to them) or removed (folder ignored, dismissed or added or no longer offered from the remote device).
+An entry without a ``device`` attribute means that the folder is no longer pending for any device.

 .. code-block:: json